DevZest/RDO.Net/src/Docs/articles/ProgrammingRdoData/model_and_members.md

 # Model and Members

-You derive your class from <xref:DevZest.Data.Model> to represent schema of the data.
+Your business model is class derived from <xref:DevZest.Data.Model> or <xref:DevZest.Data.Model`1>.
 It can consist the following members, as read only properties:

 | Model Member | Description |
 |--------------|-------------|